lowRISC/lowrisc-site/content/docs/minion-v0.4/index.md

 +++

-_By Jonathan Kimmitt and Wei Song_
+_By Jonathan Kimmitt and Wei Song_ (Stefan Wallentowitz co-authored the previous version)

 **Release version 0.4** (04-2017)